 A huge number of merchants sold costume pieces, so if you feel like buying a fancy hat, a bodice or a cool pair of elf ears you won’t be disappointed.
 There’s also lots of affordable fantasy style jewelry if you want a souvenir you can wear in the real world.

 Jousting is the biggest–and most popular–live show at the festival and something you do NOT want to miss.
-We found out the hard way that showing up a few minutes before a tourney will not work.
 You need to plan ahead and get to the jousting arena at least 20 minutes before the show.
 Have part of your crew hold down seats while someone makes a beverage run and you’re set!

 Each knight showed off their skills with a lance, then took a few runs at each other.
 Once a knight was unseated from his horse they fought on foot with swords.
 It was heavily choreographed, but still pretty awesome–and convincing to the kids!